AlaskaAirlines/WC-Generator/docs/auroLabsMinors.md

 When building a new custom element  in Auro Labs it is highly recommended that you start with the [WC-Generator](https://auro.alaskaair.com/getting-started/developers/generator/install) as this comes packed with all of Auro's vetted best practices and baked in dependencies that will make your transition to the majors a breeze.

-Once the generator is [installed](https://auro.alaskaair.com/getting-started/developers/generator/install), be sure to use the `--npm` flag to set the npm namespace to `@aurolabs`.
+Once the generator is [installed](https://auro.alaskaair.com/getting-started/developers/generator/install), please use the following execution template fo your new project.

 ```
-$ wc-generate --npm @aurolabs --name auro-[element name]
+$ wc-generate --name auro-[element name]
 ```

 ## Getting started